-- 1. A manager's summary thoroughly documenting and explaining all rate adjustments requested - 2.
+- A manager's summary thoroughly documenting and explaining all rate adjustments requested - 2.
 The contact information for the application the primary contact for the application may be a person within the distributor's organization other than the primary licence contact.
 The OEB will communicate with this person during the

 - application.
 After completion of the application, the OEB will revert communication to the primary licence contact. - 3.
-A completed Rate Generator model and supplementary workforms as applicable, provided by the OEB, both in Excel and PDF format - 4.
+A completed Rate Generator model and supplementary workforms as applicable, provided by the OEB, in Excel format - 4.
 A PDF copy of the current tariff sheet - 5.
-Supporting documentation cited within the application (e.g. excerpt of relevant past decisions and/or settlement agreements; validated reporting and record-keeping requirements (RRR) data pre-populated in the Rate Generator model; other RRR data referred to in the application; and, the Revenue Requirement Workform (RRWF). - 6.
+Supporting documentation cited within the application, as applicable (e.g. excerpt of relevant past decisions and/or settlement agreements; the Revenue Requirement Workform (RRWF), etc). - 6.
 A statement as to who will be affected by the application, including identification of any specific customer(s) or customer groups that are or will be affected by a particular request or proposal - 7.
-Confirmation of the distributor's internet address for purposes of viewing the application and related documents - A statement confirming the accuracy of the billing determinants for pre-populated models - 9.
-A text-searchable PDF format for all documents - 10.
-The 2022 IRM Checklist
+The distributor's internet address for purposes of viewing the application and related documents - 8.
+A statement confirming the accuracy of the billing determinants for pre-populated models. - 9.
+A text-searchable PDF format for all documents, other than those filed in Excel format. - 10.
+The 2023 IRM Checklist